flaubert-dev/wp-api-starter-theme/README.md

 ## Features

 - Harness the power of [WP API](https://developer.wordpress.org/rest-api/).
-- Frontend development workflow.
-Use [Live Server Web Extension](https://chromewebstore.google.com/detail/live-server-web-extension/fiegdmejfepffgpnejdinekhfieaogmj) -> [See this tutorial](https://youtu.be/joxLj3O_QGo).
+- Frontend development workflow with
 - Support for use for [Tailwind CSS](https://tailwindcss.com/blog/standalone-cli).

 ## Requirements